 One active adventure includes walking tours of historic Antigua, located about an hour west of Guatemala City.
-Until 1773, this UNESCO-designated site was the nation's capital, and its colonial past is well-preserved in the cobbled streets, grand plazas, and stunning antigueño-style baroque architecture.
+Until 1773, this UNESCO-designated site was the nation's capital, and its colonial past is well-preserved in the cobbled streets, grand plazas, and stunning antigueño-style Baroque architecture.
 After a walking tour, hike nearby Pacaya, an 8,370-foot (2,552-meter) active volcano.
 At the base of the caldera, you can traverse dried lava fields and enjoy views of the volcano's perpetually smoking summit.

-For indigenous history, dive into this 5-day Mayan journey.
-It begins at Guatemala's premier archeological site, Tikal National Park, which sits on 142,000-acres amid the dense jungle of the “Maya Forest."
-The park is home to over 3,000 structures that once comprised a major city/ceremonial hub of Mayan civilization.
+For Indigenous history, dive into this five-day Mayan journey.
+It begins at Guatemala's premier archeological site, Tikal National Park, which sits on 142,000-acres amid the dense jungle of the "Maya Forest."
+The park is home to over 3,000 structures that once comprised a major city/ceremonial hub of Maya civilization.
 Some ruins even date as far back as 600 BCE.
 The journey, however, doesn't end at Tikal; you'll also enjoy a boat ride down the jade waters of the Río Dulce.
 This unforgettable tour passes along the orchid-lined banks of the river as toucans and howler monkeys frolic in the nearby trees.

-An itinerary that really takes you off the beaten path is this outdoor adventure to Cobán, in the heart of Guatemalan coffee country.
+An itinerary that takes you off the beaten path is this outdoor adventure to Cobán, in the heart of Guatemalan coffee country.
 The first stop is the nature reserve of Ram Tzul, which features cloud forests and a beautiful waterfall that plunges 260 feet (80 m) into a lagoon.
 You'll also visit the terraced pools of Semuc Champey and Biotopo del Quetzal, a paradise for birders (see if you can spot the elusive quetzal).
 An amateur spelunking expedition and tube ride through limestone caves is another highlight, as is a trip to Laguna Lachúa, a protected area home to jaguars, pumas, and tapirs.

 Chat with a local specialist who can help organize your trip.